You might have noticed the top search results aren’t just links anymore.

 Tip #2: Find Content Ideas On Answer The Public

 Since questions are most likely to bring up featured snippets, focus on answering how, what, when, where, why, or who.

 The best place to find out the types of questions people might be asking about a particular topic is Answer the Public.

-Keep in mind that you may want to do some keyword research before you do this to make sure the words you’re searching are SEO friendly.
+Keep in mind that you may want to do some keyword research before you do this to make sure the words you’re searching are SEO-friendly.

 Just type in a domain, keyword, or link, and hover over each result to see if featured snippets come up for each.

-If they do, try to rank for it by identifying (and answering) the questions that people have about that topic.
+If they do, try to rank for it by identifying (and answering) the questions people have about that topic.

 Keep your section tight and concise so that Google can easily feature your content.

 Section off your lists, paragraphs, and steps rather than letting them all run together.